124ft Freefall Charity Abseil from Wells Cathedral

 Popularly known as “one of the most beautiful English cathedrals” with a history dating back to the 12th Century, the Cathedral Staff have generously granted SOS Africa and abseil specialists Aardvark Endeavours the opportunity to organise this exciting one-off event to raise funds for SOS Africa and Wells Cathedral.

-From Friday 27th September to Saturday 5th October 2019 from 9am to 6pm (excluding Sunday), brave participants from across the country dressed as their favourite characters from children’s books will climb the 262 steps to the top of the tower (the height of 9 giraffes to be precise) and freefall abseil from a cantilever platform assembled on the tower roof.
+From Friday 27th September to Sunday 6th October 2019 from 9am to 5pm, brave participants from across the country dressed as their favourite characters from children’s books will climb the 262 steps to the top of the tower (the height of 9 giraffes to be precise) and freefall abseil from a cantilever platform assembled on the tower roof.
 But before they take the plunge, they will be able to savour breath-taking views from across the Somerset Levels to Glastonbury Tor and beyond!
 When they touchdown safely at the base of the tower they will have secured vital reading support for another child in South Africa and raised invaluable funds for the upkeep of the Cathedral.

 The SOS Africa Charity was founded by an 18-year gap student Matt Crowcombe from Shepton Mallet in 2003 to fund the education of underprivileged South African children and now operates 4 education programmes supporting 178 children across the country.
 Since 2011, SOS Africa has organised charity abseil fundraising events from iconic landmarks across the UK including a Sponsored Abseil from Glastonbury Festival's Pyramid Stage in 2014 which raised over £40,000.